 Real estate is my favorite way to achieving financial freedom.
 It is a tangible asset that is less volatile, provides utility, and generates income.
 Stocks are fine, but stock yields are low and stocks are much more volatile.

 I believe we are in a real estate super-cycle thanks to positive demographic trends.
-Further, given interest rates have come way down, the value of rental income has gone way up.
-It now takes a lot more capital to generate the same amount of risk-adjusted income.
-Yet, real estate prices have not reflected this reality yet, hence the opportunity.
+Further, as interest rates come back down, the value of rental income goes up.